CaptainCoderOrg/Unity6-Workshop-3DTowerDefense/Obsidian/Tower Defense Course/Lessons/02 - Creating a Tile Grid.md

 After completing the previous challenge, you might be realizing how difficult, tedious, and painful it is going to be to create a large grid for your game in this manner.
 When you find yourself performing a repetitive task, it is often beneficial to seek if an automated solution exists and if it does not exists, create one.

-In this case, there exists a partially automated solution (later we will create a fully automated solution).
+In this case, there exists a partially automated solution (later you will create a fully automated solution).

 ### Using Unity's Linear Spacing Syntax